ahaenggli/AzureAD-LDAP-wrapper/README.md

 ### Important information about samba

 To access a share on the NAS, for example, from a Windows PC, the credentials must be entered.
 These credentials are NOT sent to the LDAP-wrapper (or any other LDAP server).
 They are sent to samba so that it can generate a hash from the password.
 Afterwards samba fetches the password hash from the LDAP-wrapper and compares the two hashes.
 Perhaps you are now wondering why this is important to know?
 Well, the AzureAD-LDAP-wrapper must have this hash before you access a shared folder.
 Otherwise, you will get an error due to invalid credentials.
-Perhaps you are now wondering how the LDAP-wrapper can obtain the necessary hash?
+Maybe you are now wondering how the LDAP-wrapper can obtain the necessary hash?
 The answer is simple: The user MUST first log in to a service (DSM, web application, etc.) that is directly connected to the LDAP-wrapper.
 Only after that the login in samba can work.
 The same applies after a password change.
 The new password has a new hash, so the user must first log in again via another service.
 This restriction cannot be circumvented.
 And last but not least: MFA/2FA (multi-factor authentication or two-factor authentication) is also not supported by this method.

 ## Installation